Info for

 Co-op administrative fee

-Once transferred to the co-op option of this program, students will have a co-op administrative fee of $475 assessed to their accounts during the academic semester(s) prior to scheduled work term(s).
+Once transferred to the co-op option of the business finance program, students will have a co-op administrative fee of $475 assessed to their accounts during the academic semester(s) prior to scheduled work term(s).
 The administrative fee goes to support the broad array of support services provided to co-op students.
-These services are dedicated to support student success.
+These services are dedicated to supporting student success.

 Learn more